-Upon expulsion of said student, schools and school district will be required to provide educational services to such students to be determined by the school Principal.
+Upon expulsion of said student, schools and school districts will be required to provide educational services to such students to be determined by the school Principal.

-Education Services And Academic Progress Under Sections 37H, 37H 1⁄2 and 37H 3⁄4 #JIC suspension, or expulsion will have the opportunity to earn credits, as applicable, make up assignments, tests, papers, and other school work as needed to make academic progress during the period of their removal from the classroom or school.
+Education Services And Academic Progress Under Sections 37H, 37H 1⁄2 and 37H 3⁄4 #JIC

+Any student who is serving an in-school suspension, short-term suspension, long-term suspension, or expulsion will have the opportunity to earn credits, as applicable, make up assignments, tests, papers, and other school work as needed to make academic progress during the period of their removal from the classroom or school.
 The Principal will inform the student and parent of this opportunity in writing when such suspension or expulsion is imposed.
 Any student who is expelled or suspended from school for more than ten (10) consecutive days, whether in school or out of school, will have an opportunity to receive education services and make academic progress toward meeting state and local requirements, through the school-wide education service plan.
 The Principal will notify the parent and student of the opportunity to receive education services at the time the student is expelled or placed on long-term suspension.
 Notice will be provided in English and in the primary language spoken in the student's home if other than English as determined by the home language survey, or other means of communication where appropriate.
 The notice will include a list of the specific education services that are available to the student and contact information for a school district staff member who can provide more detailed information.